Do You Know How To Pitch To Bloggers?

 Sure, I may not be the Crash Davis of blogging but I do know the best ways to pitch to Live Fix blog and get me to write about your story.
 And when that happens it’s the blogging and PR equivalent of “getting to the Big Leagues.”

 When I think about all the PR pitches I received in 2009 that turned into Live Fix posts, I know that they all followed what Brogan suggests.
-But on the sad flip-side, when I think of those PR pitches that I received and quickly deleted in 2009, I think of Nuke’s clueless behavior and his erractic fastballs that sailed into the grandstand.
+But on the sad flip-side, when I think of those PR pitches that I received and quickly deleted in 2009, I think of Nuke’s clueless behavior and his erratic fastballs that sailed into the grandstand.

 So in the spirit of Crash Davis, I’m going to riff on and share parts from Brogan’s post and add a few of my own suggestions in hopes that 2010 is full of more strikes and better PR pitches.